Ifra550/Facebook-Ifra/README.md

 # Facebook-Ifra
- Created a clone of Facebook's SignUp/Login page
+ Created a clone of Facebook's SignUp/Login page using plain HTML and CSS